Jberczel/jberczel.github.io/_posts/2014-05-01-build-a-minimalist-blog.md

 This website serves two purposes:

-1. Record my thoughts, implementations, and walkthroughs of some of the Odin projects, which can later be used as reference.
+1. Record my thoughts, implementations, and walkthroughs of some of the Odin projects.
 2. Practice writing about coding and technical issues.

 <!--more-->